If you’re looking at buying the best water filter, wouldn’t you like to know it will do what it says?

 We believe that when we buy anything it should perform as promised for the time the vendor says it is good for.

 We went quite a way further.
 We had the UltraStream submitted to the stringent EU safety certification process.
-We had the H2 levels checked by AquaSciences LLC.
-And right now we’ve sent another unit back to the university lab for hormones in water testing.
-Again, for the life of the filter.
+We had the H2 levels tested by AquaSciences LLC and Dynamic Hydration, USA.